 12. Aftershave Balms & Face Moisturizers are Better Than Alcohol Splashes

 Aftershave comes in many different forms including balms, lotions, and splashes.
 Within each category, there are some that contain antiseptics such as alcohol.
 For relieving razor burn, consider a balm that moisturizes your skin and is alcohol-free.
 This will help to prevent dryness, a common cause of post-shave irritation.
 Should you not have an aftershave balm at your disposal, then a face moisturizer will suffice.

 Related: What is Aftershave

 An acceptable alternative to aftershave is witch hazel.
-Witch hazel is a natural astringent and toner – and also it is much more affordable.
-Witch hazel won’t sting on application either.
+Witch hazel is a natural astringent and toner – and it is also exceedingly more affordable.
+Witch hazel won’t sting on application, either.

 13. Cold Water Provides Temporary Relief

 For immediate relief, simply splashing cold water can help to alleviate pain by slightly numbing the surface of your skin.
 Naturally, this can only work for a few minutes at a time while the razor burn subsides.
 It is not a long term solution and only one that should be considered as a last resort.

 When trying to determine which part of your shaving routine is causing you discomfort, it’s important that you don’t change everything at once.
 Doing this will make it tougher to spot the problem while also potentially wasting money by buying new products.

 Additionally, if the irritation is isolated to one area of your face such as the neck area, it may be a simple technique issue rather than shaving supplies – so take your time and reassess.